Artane Warnings and Precautions

-Warnings and precautions to be aware of prior to taking Artane
+Warnings and precautions to be aware of prior to taking Artane include the following:

 - Artane can cause drowsiness, confusion, or other mental problems that may interfere with your ability to drive or operate heavy machinery.